Welcome to the Women in Information Technology Initiatives at UNCG

 UNCG is currently working in collaboration with the National Center for Women in IT, American Association of University Women - Greensboro Branch, Guilford County Schools and Companies in Triad and beyond to increase awareness about IT education and careers among middle-school girls in grades 6 through 8.
 High-school students who have participated in past summer camps will be invited to serve as teen mentors.
-Thanks to a grant from Lincoln Financial Group, and Aspire IT Middle School program, UNCG is able to offer this summer camp again for 2013.
+Thanks to a grant from Lincoln Financial Group, and Aspire IT Middle School program, UNCG is able to offer this summer camp again for middle school girls in 2014.
 Through hands-on activities, participants will:

 - Create animations and video games using MIT's "SCRATCH" software - Scratch (http://scratch.mit.edu) is a programming environment that was designed specifically to allow people to quickly begin creating their own interactive stories, animations, games, music, and art.
 It is a project of the MIT Media Lab's "Lifelong Kindergarten Group," and is widely used to enable students to explore their digital creativity.